 Spiritually: Pray.
-Ask God for guidance on how to fast and ask him what he wants to do in you and through you while you fast.
+Ask God for guidance on how/ what to fast from and ask Him what He wants to do in you and through you while you fast.

 Physically: Ease in and ease out.
 If you decide to fast from food, when you begin, your body will need time to adjust to not eating and time to adjust to eating again when you complete a fast.
-Take one to two days to slowly begin eating less when you start fasting and one to two days on the end to introduce food again.
+Take one to two days to slowly begin eating less when you start fasting and one to two days at the end to introduce food again.

-MAKE A PLAN (PICK A FAST)
+MAKE A PLAN.
+PICK A FAST.

+Food Fasts:

-Food Fasts (This is the most common fast historically.)
+This is the most common fast category historically.

-- Complete Fast: Abstaining from anything but water. - Juice Fast: Consuming vegetable juice, fruit juices and water instead of solid food. - Daniel Fast: Consists solely of fruits and vegetables and gets its name from the book of Daniel, where the title character fasted for 10 days. - Partial Fast: Choose a duration of time that you will abstain from eating foods or a duration of time you will do one of the previous fasts.
+- Complete Fast: Abstaining from anything but water. - Juice Fast: Consuming vegetable juice, fruit juices and water, instead of solid food. - Daniel Fast: Consists solely of fruits and vegetables and gets its name from the book of Daniel, where the title character fasted for 10 days. - Partial Fast: Choose a duration of time that you will abstain from eating foods or a duration of time you will do one of the previous fasts.
 This can be one week, one day a week, one meal a day, etc.